 Manufacturers initially installed ECUs to protect themselves against warranty claims, but they are also useful in a personal injury claim.
 The collected data can help establish issues like driver error, driver fatigue, poor maintenance, and violations of federal motor safety regulations.

-Plaintiffs frequently suffer injuries to the brain, nerves, and spinal cord.
+Plaintiffs frequently suffer injuries to the brain, nerve and spinal cord.
 These types of injuries are common in automobile accidents and can cause chronic pain and other complications for the rest of the victim’s life.
 A neurologist can testify to the degree of injury, level of disability, and any future medical care needed.

 Police, firefighters, and EMTs can provide information about the accidents they’ve witnessed.
 The treating medical professionals can give evidence about the plaintiff’s injuries.
 These witnesses usually have good credibility with the jury.